|Associate Director:||Laralee Davenport|

 - Transfer students with 24 or more college-level credits must submit official college transcripts but do not have to submit high school transcripts.
 Placement scores may still be required.

-- Transfer students with less than 24 college-level credits must submit official college transcripts, high school transcripts, and placement test scores
+- Transfer students with less than 24 college-level credits must submit official college transcripts, high school transcripts, and placement test scores (ACT, SAT or Accuplacer).

 Students who previously attended DSU after high school graduation but haven’t attended in three or more semesters (even if they attended another college or university during that time) are returning students.